-Samsung’s currently rolling Android 8.0 Oreo out to Galaxy devices, but it looks like the company is testing Android 8.1 Oreo on an unreleased device.
+Samsung’s currently rolling Android 8.0 Oreo out to Galaxy devices, but it looks like the company could push out Android 8.1 Oreo down the road.

-As we push into April, Samsung’s Android 8.0 Oreo/Experience 9.0 UI roll out is picking up steam.
-The Galaxy S8 Oreo update’s widely available and the Galaxy Note 8 Oreo update’s finally starting to make progress.
+As we push into the summer, Samsung’s Android 8.0 Oreo/Experience 9.0 UI roll out is picking up steam.
+The Galaxy S8 Oreo update’s widely available, the Galaxy Note 8 Oreo update’s making progress, and the Galaxy S7 Oreo update is finally pushing out to users in the United States.

-Samsung’s promised a steady stream of Android 8.0 Oreo updates throughout 2018 and those with a Galaxy Note 8, Galaxy S7, Galaxy Tab, or any other newer Galaxy device should be on the lookout for the upgrade as we press on into the year.
+Samsung’s promised a steady stream of Android 8.0 Oreo updates throughout 2018 and those of who haven’t gotten bumped up from Android Nougat should be on the lookout for the upgrade as we press on into the year.

 Last year Google released a newer version of Android Oreo dubbed Android 8.1.
 Android 8.1 is still the most up-to-date version of the operating system and companies like OnePlus have pushed it out to their devices.